googlercolin/cnn_cuda/commit-log/message.md

 sequentially, the CUDA-optimized CNN allocates each filter / neuron to a block in the GPU, and assigns (20x20) threads to each block.
 This allows for one element in each (5x5) section of the input to be computed every cycle for the convolution layer.
 As for the ReLU layer, all the elements in the `conv_output` can be operated on at once.
+Lastly, for the Output layer, we are able to perform 10 dot products of the 10 flattened weight vectors with all the elements in the `conv_output` simultaneously using the 10 threads, instead of performing them sequentially.
 In essence, we use Single Instruction Multiple Thread to improve the bandwidth.